 And what about baby season on your homestead?
 If there is a momma that has no interest or just can’t keep up with the multiple kids she birthed, then you can always use your shelf-stable goat milk for bottle feeding.

 It may even be their own mommas’ milk that they get.
 You also need to consider the breeding and birthing because there will be a time that you can’t milk and will need that supply that you stockpiled.

 Is It Safe?

 Your kitchen, your rules but let’s look at a few things here as far as safety.
-I recommend and can my milk in a pressure canner, but you can do it in a water bath canner.
-This takes much longer to do, be sure take all safety measures.
+I highly recommend and can my milk in a pressure canner.

-Milk is low in acid, so it can be water bathed.
-I believe it takes about three hours to do so.
-Botulism has no smell or taste so you need to be sure that the processing is done correctly.
-Better yet, simply use the pressure can method outlined below because low-acidic foods should not be canned using the water bath method.
+Botulism has no smell or taste, so you need to be sure that the processing is done correctly.
+So do use the pressure can method outlined below because low-acidic foods should not be canned using the water bath method.

 A lot of people say that you can’t can dairy because of the high fat content and the fact that it spoils.
 If you stop to think about the trips to the store or to your grandparents, I bet you have seen shelf stable milk.

 Canning milk does the same thing, except it is stored in glass jars instead of those cardboard cartons.
 Canned milk is canned milk regardless of the packaging.

 Opinions are like… well everyone has one.
 So with that you do what you feel is right for your family and homesteading lifestyle.

 Now that we have discussed some of the reasons for canning milk let’s get down to the how to.
 This is a very simple canning to do.
 The longest part to canning milk is allowing the milk to warm up after it has been refrigerated.